The 10 Best Luggage Brands for College Students and Young Adults (2026)

 What Others Are Saying:

 Travel and Leisure named Samsonite one of the best luggage brands and called out the Freeform series specifically.
-This luggage also has a 4.5-star rating from more than 12,700 reviews on Amazon.
+This luggage also has a 4.3-star rating from over 17,000 reviews on Amazon.

 Buy the Samsonite Freeform Large Spinner: